Aliases for KLF7 Gene

 The protein encoded by this gene is a member of the Kruppel-like transcriptional regulator family.
 Members in this family regulate cell proliferation, differentiation and survival and contain three C2H2 zinc fingers at the C-terminus that mediate binding to GC-rich sites.
 This protein may contribute to the progression of type 2 diabetes by inhibiting insulin expression and secretion in pancreatic beta-cells and by deregulating adipocytokine secretion in adipocytes.
 A pseudogene of this gene is located on the long arm of chromosome 3.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2012]

 GeneCards Summary for KLF7 Gene

-KLF7 (Kruppel-Like Factor 7 (Ubiquitous)) is a Protein Coding gene.
+KLF7 (Kruppel Like Factor 7) is a Protein Coding gene.
 Among its related pathways are Adipogenesis.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription coactivator activity.
-An important paralog of this gene is KLF2.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
+An important paralog of this gene is KLF6.

 Transcriptional factor (PubMed:9774444, PubMed:16339272).
 Plays a critical role in neuronal morphogenesis and survival of sensory neurons (By similarity).
 Represses the corneal epithelium differentiation (PubMed:28916725).
 Acts also as a metabolic regulator, by modulating insulin sensitivity in pancreatic beta cells and skeletal muscle cells (PubMed:16339272).
 Inhibits transcriptional inducers of adipogenesis and has a repressive role in the expression of several adipokines, including leptin (PubMed:16339272).